Child Support in Meridian ID

 The court estimates how much money the parents used to spend for their child while together.
 They then divide the amount between the parents based on income and custody terms.
-Working with a Meridian family lawyer is the best way to ensure fair child custody payments.
+With the help of a family lawyer, he will mediate the negotiation to ensure fair child custody payments.

 Child Support Orders, Changes, and How a Meridian Family Lawyer May Help